SAFETY PROCEDURE GUIDE

 Identify the circuit

 Identify the circuit to be isolated and confirm which protective device controls it.
-In a well-labelled consumer unit this is straightforward; in an unlabelled or poorly labelled board, plug-in circuit tracers or careful load testing is required.
-Never assume a label is correct — verify.
+In a well-labelled board this is straightforward; in an unlabelled one, use a plug-in circuit tracer or careful load switching.
+Never take a label at face value — verify it.
+Regulation 12 of the EAW Regulations specifically includes methods of identifying circuits within the "suitable means" it requires.

 2. 2